 - 13-1 GENERAL POLICY All employees are prohibited from engaging in any conduct which could reflect unfavorably upon the Town of Sharon.
-Employees must avoid any action which might result in or create the impression of using public office for private gain, giving preferential treatment to any person, or losing complete impartiality in conducting Town business. - 13-2 RECEIPT OF GIFTS Employees are prohibited from soliciting or accepting any gift, gratuity, favor, entertainment, loan or any other item of monetary value from any person who has or is seeking to obtain business with the Town employment whose interests may be affected by the employees performance or non-performance of official duties.
-Subject to the foregoing: - a) Nominal Acceptance of nominal gifts in keeping with special occasions, such as marriage, retirement, or illness; food and refreshments in the ordinary course of business meetings; or unsolicited advertising or promotional material, e.g., pens, notepads, calendars of nominal intrinsic value, is permitted; - b) Flower Funds of Gifts for Fellow Employees Contributions made for such funds or special gifts are not prohibited.
-However, participation in such activities, including contributions for even nominal gifts to supervisors, must be wholly voluntary on the part of each employee, and any gifts should be of minimal value; and - c) Supervisors The policies described in all above sections shall apply to supervisors.
+Employees must avoid any action which might result in or create the impression of using public office for private gain, giving preferential treatment to any person, or losing complete impartiality in conducting Town business. - 13-2 RECEIPTCONFLICT OF GIFTSINTEREST LAW Employees are prohibited from soliciting or accepting any gift, gratuity, favor, entertainment, loan or any other item of monetary value from any person who has or is seekingrequired to obtain businesscomply at all times with the Townprovisions of the Massachusetts Conflict of Interest Law, M.G.L. c.
+268A.
+Employees shall be provided annually with a summary of the Conflict of Interest Law.
+Within 30 days of initial employment whose interests may be affected by the , and every 2 years thereafter, all employees performance or nonperformance of official duties.
+Subject to the foregoing: - a) Nominal Acceptance of nominal gifts in keeping with special occasions, such as marriage, retirement, or illness; food and refreshments in the ordinary course of business meetings; or unsolicited advertising or promotional material, e.g., pens, notepads, calendars of nominal intrinsic value, is permitted; - Flower Funds of Gifts for Fellow Employees Contributions made for such funds or special gifts are not prohibited.
+However, participation in such activities, including contributions for even nominal gifts to supervisors, must be wholly voluntary required to complete training on the part of each employee, and any gifts should be of minimal value; and Conflict of Interest Law as prescribed by the State Ethics Commission. - b) Supervisors The policies described in all above sections shall apply to supervisors.
 In addition, supervisors must avoid placing themselves in a position which interferes with or creates the impression of interfering with, the objective evaluation and direction of their subordinates.
-No supervisor shall accept gifts from subordinates other than those of nominal value for special occasion, and no supervisor shall borrow money or accept favors from any subordinate. - 13-3 BUSINESS ACTIVITIES AND SOLICITATION No employee shall engage in any business other than his/her regular duties during working hours, including such activities as selling to fellow employees, lending of money for profit, etc. - 13-4 OUTSIDE EMPLOYMENT No employee may engage in additional employment which in any manner interferes with proper and effective job performance, results in a conflict of interest, or may subject the Town to public criticism or embarrassment.
+No supervisor shall accept gifts from subordinates other than those of nominal value for special occasion, and no supervisor shall borrow money or accept favors from any subordinate. - 13-3 BUSINESS ACTIVITIES AND SOLICITATION-No employee shall engage in any business other than his/her regular duties during working hours, including such activities as selling to fellow employees, lending of money for profit, etc. - 13-4 OUTSIDE EMPLOYMENT No employee may engage in additional employment which in any manner interferes with proper and effective job performance, results in a conflict of interest, or may subject the Town to public criticism or embarrassment.

-13-5 USE OF PROPERTY - Employees should not, directly or indirectly, use or allow the use of Town property of any kind for personal or monetary advantage or for any other than official activities unless previously authorized by the department head with the concurrence of the appointing authority.

-TELEPHONE USE - Employees should not use Town telephone facilities for personal calls unless authorized by the department head or appointing authority.

-- 13-6 POLITICAL ACTIVITY All employees are entitled to exercise their rights as citizens to express their opinions and to cast their votes.
+- 13-5 USE OF PROPERTY Employees should not, directly or indirectly, use or allow the use of Town property of any kind for personal or monetary advantage or for any other than official activities unless previously authorized by the department head with the concurrence of the appointing authority. - TELEPHONE USE Employees should not use Town telephone facilities for personal calls unless authorized by the department head or appointing authority. - 13-6 POLITICAL ACTIVITY All employees are entitled to exercise their rights as citizens to express their opinions and to cast their votes.
 Employees may not: - a) use official authority or influence for the purpose of interfering with or affecting the result of an election or nomination for office; or - b) directly or indirectly coerce, attempt to coerce, command or advise another employee to pay, lend or contribute anything of value to a party, committee, organization, agency or person for political purposes.